planetfederal/workshops/workshops/data_configs/slides/vector.md

 ---

-Simplifying (Generalization)
+Simplifying (generalization)
 ----------------------------

-- Not all points are used at all scales
+- Not all points are necessary at all scales

 - Geometries can be simplified for visualization

-- Level Of Detail
+- Level of Detail

-- Several geometries for each feature *vs* several layers
+- Several geometries for each feature vs. several layers

-- Even changing geometry type
+- Changing geometry type

-- Cleaning attributes differently at different scales
+- Selectively removing attributes at different scales

 ---